-The three (3) Drying Chamber rotary switches are used by the Series 2000 Autoflow to monitor the location of grain in the drying chamber.
-The rotary switch with the shortest shaft extension is the Drying Chamber Overflow Rotary switch.
-It is used as a safety in the event the Chamber High-Level Rotary switch fails.
-The rotary switch with the longest extension is the Drying Chamber Low-Level Rotary switch.
+The three (3) Drying Chamber Rotary Switches are used by the series 2000 Autoflow to monitor the location of grain in the Drying Chamber.
+The rotary switch with the shortest shaft extension is the Drying Chamber Overflow Rotary Switch.
+It is used as a safety in the event the Chamber High Level Rotary Switch fails.
+The rotary switch with the longest extension is the Drying Chamber Low Level Rotary Switch.
 It is used to inform the computer when the peak has been covered with grain so the drying process can begin; and, will shut down if the drying chamber empties unexpectedly.
-The third rotary switch is the Drying Chamber High-Level Rotary switch.
-It is used to inform the drying chamber empties unexpectedly.
+The third rotary switch is the Drying Chamber High Level Rotary Switch.
+It is used to inform the dryer when the drying chamber is full so loading can stop.

-When mounting the Drying Chamber Rotary switches some foresight is needed.
-The Drying Chamber Rotary switches should be located in close proximity to one another to lessen the amount of conduit and wiring required.
+When mounting the Drying Chamber Rotary Switches some foresight is needed.
+The Drying Chamber Rotary Switches should be located in close proximity to one another to lessen the amount of conduit and wiring required.
 The rotary switches should also be mounted so that they are located in an area of the drying chamber that fills evenly with the rest of the drying chamber.
-The component placement on Page 11 shows the placement of the Drying Chamber Rotary switches in relation to the fill system #1 transport auger/downspout.
+The component placement on page 9 shows the placement of the Drying Chamber Rotary Switches in relation to the Fill System #1 transport auger/downspout.